dspsforms/dspsForms/GetStarted.md

 1. Fork this repository.

-2. clone the new repository (with your username) onto your system:
+2. clone the new repository (with your username) onto your system.
+From a terminal, excute:

     git clone ....

+    where .... is this repository's url

-3.
+3. Next, execute:
-The Angular front end is version 6.
-It written originally in 2018.
-As of Nov 2020, the dependencies in package.json are getting errors during npm install.
-So we need to upgrade this app to the latest version of Angular.

-In the meantime, as a workaround, you can download our old copy of node_modules from https://drive.google.com/file/d/1cQ4BIIYplz9dyKLZsi6ic8_-IETfmU52/view?usp=sharing

-It's a compressed tar file.
-The file name is node_modules_dspsforms_intake.tgz.
-To uncompress:

-tar xzf node_modules_dspsforms_intake.tgz

-will result in the node_modules/ directory.
-Move node_modules to this folder.

-Alternstely, you can play with package.json.
-If you get it to work, we can use your updated package.json!
+    npm install

+Sometimes, this install can fail because of version incompatibilties as things evolve.
+If it does, first try to Google the error you are getting.
+Sometimes, you may need to fix a version number (instead of allowing ~ or ^ in package.json).
+At other times, it maybe helpful to delete package-lock.json, and retry.
+If you run into issues, please let us know.

 4. Set the environment variables: